NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-L2L3-RTdump.png)

 Below vSRX_3 pings vSRX_4 (ARP table on vSRX_3 was cleared).
-We notice that vSRX_3 sends an ARP request for 10.0.0.4 and vRouter will answer the ARQ request thanks to mac@ known above.
+We notice that vSRX_3 sends an ARP request for 10.0.0.4 and **vRouter** will answer the ARP request thanks to mac@ known above.
 Besides, on vif interface we can see the flag "L3L2".

 ![Screenshot](img/virtual_networks/VR-L2L3-ping.png)